lauslim12/Satella/README.md

 ## Data Inference

 * The data can be opened using a spreadsheet application (Microsoft Excel or its open source counterpart) or read raw.

+## Contribution

+Satella is completely open source and contribution to this tool is highly encouraged for everyone!
+Please take a look at `CONTRIBUTING.md` file and enjoy contributing!

+If you have found any issues during your usage of this program, please submit an issue and I'll go back to you right away.

+## License

+This application is licensed under BSD-3 License.
+Please see the `LICENSE` file for more information.

+## Credits

+I hereby offer thanks and credits to the following services and providers:

+* [AniList.co](https://anilist.co/) for providing the GraphQL API.
+* [Genderize.io](https://genderize.io/) for providing the API to predict the gender of a person based on their name.

+Feel free to cite everything from this repository, as long as you give your credit.
+Satella is not related in any way, shape, or form to my work or my research.
+Satella is just a personal interest turned open source.